decaporg/decap-cms/website/content/docs/configuration-options.md

   - `unicode` (default): Sanitize filenames (slugs) according to [RFC3987](https://tools.ietf.org/html/rfc3987) and the [WHATWG URL spec](https://url.spec.whatwg.org/).
 This spec allows non-ASCII (or non-Latin) characters to exist in URLs.
   - `ascii`: Sanitize filenames (slugs) according to [RFC3986](https://tools.ietf.org/html/rfc3986).
 The only allowed characters are (0-9, a-z, A-Z, `_`, `-`, `~`).
 - `clean_accents`: Set to `true` to remove diacritics from slug characters before sanitizing.
 This is often helpful when using `ascii` encoding.
+- `sanitize_replacement`: The replacement string used to substitute unsafe characters, defaults to  `-`.

 **Example**